JepsonNomad/jepsonnomad.github.io/research/verticalMigration.md

 layout: page
 ---

-Animals famously migrate across great distances to forage, avoid environmental stressors and predation, and reproduce.
-But, they can also move vertically - across elevation in mountains or bathymetry in marine environments - to accomplish similar goals ([John and Post 2022 *Ecography*](https://nsojournals.onlinelibrary.wiley.com/doi/full/10.1111/ecog.05774)).
+Animals famously migrate across great distances to forage, avoid stressors, and reproduce.
+But, they can also move vertically - across elevation in mountains or bathymetry in marine environments - to accomplish similar goals.
+By moving vertically through "landscapes of relief", vertical migrants can achieve change in many aspects of their local environment, from ambient pressure and temperature, to sun exposure, and predominant plant communities ([John and Post 2022 *Ecography*](https://nsojournals.onlinelibrary.wiley.com/doi/full/10.1111/ecog.05774)).

 <img src="/img/pubs/Ecog2022a.png" alt="Vertical migrants can be found in all sorts of environments."/>

 Sierra Nevada bighorn sheep are one such vertical migrant ([John et al 2024 *Scientific Reports*](https://www.nature.com/articles/s41598-024-65948-8)): these endangered alpine specialists migrate from the Owens Valley to the High Sierra each spring when snow melts, wildflowers flourish, and bighorn give birth to their young.
-Their uphill spring migration helps them to maximize access to food while avoiding hungry mountain lions that live at lower elevations.
+Their uphill spring migration helps them maximize access to food while avoiding hungry mountain lions that live at lower elevations.
 But, different individuals use different migratory strategies: Some stay at high elevations year-round, while others are migratory.
 Even among the migrants, some move from low- to high elevations quickly while others migrate more slowly.
 Slow migrants may undertake many up-and-down movements throughout their migratory season.

 <img src="/img/pubs/SciRep2024.jpg" alt="Variability in spring migration of bighorn sheep."/>